python-trio/trio/README.rst

    immutable object with attributes that provide some useful stats -- e.g. for a lock, number of waiters

-   spawn is special: it's the only async-colored primitive that executes synchronously. (it's unconditionally synchronous.) all other async-colored primitives are unconditionally cancellation points and unconditionally invoke the scheduler. for non-primitives,
+   all async-colored primitives are unconditionally cancellation points and unconditionally invoke the scheduler. for non-primitives,
+   => async means: at least sometimes invokes concurrency, suspension, cancellation

+   only way to spawn is by having a nursery to spawn into

-   => async means: at least sometimes invokes concurrency, suspension, cancellation admittedly this is a conceptual distinction rather than a strict technical one, e.g. we could set up a "spawn server" and then send spawn requests to it using synchronous calls to put_nowait, but we
+   admittedly this is a conceptual distinction rather than a strict technical one, e.g. we could set up a "spawn server" and then send spawn requests to it using synchronous calls to put_nowait, but we